ChristianF88/CD3Waterbalance/doc/Model Set Up/XML - Creator.md

 <br>

-> ### Fileout Connection Name List
+> ### Fileout Name List

 A City Drain Fileout is a built in block that creates a txt - file during the simulation.
 This file contains all quantity and quality information for every single time step simulated.
 To be able to check any flow in detail, Fileouts can be inserted at any position desired.
-To insert Fileouts the XML - Creator must be run at first.
-Once the connection list has been generated, the numbers of the connections that are supposed to be checked, as well as the corresponding names, have to be written into the
-_Fileout Connection Name List_.
-After running the XML - Creator again the Model will be set up with the desired Fileouts.
+After running the XML - Creator the Model will be set up with the desired Fileouts.

 	Fileout Connection Name List = [Fileoutvector_0, Fileoutvector_1, ..., Fileoutvector_n]

-    Fileoutvector = [Number of Connection, Name of created Txt - File]
+    Fileoutvector = ["Inport" or "Outport", Name of Model Block, Name of Port, Name of txt File]

     For example:

-    	Fileoutvector = [[407, 'Rain_Model.txt'],[435, 'Evapo_Model.txt']]
+    	Fileoutvector = [["Inport", "Raintank_0", "Collected_Water", "RaintankInflow.txt"],["Outport", "Raintank_0", "Current_Volume", "StorageCurve.txt"]]

 <br>